clearscreen/OctoPrint-PrusaLevelingGuide/README.md

 ## 7x7 vs 3x3 for adjustments

 Previously, this plugin used `G80 N3` to enforce using 3x3 bed leveling in the default gcode.
-Without the `N3`, it would use whatever you have configured in the firmware.
+Without the `N3`, it uses whatever you have configured in the firmware.
 The `N3` is no longer in the default settings, but you might still have it configured if you've updated from a previous version.
-If you'd like to use what is configured on your printer, make sure the `N3` is *not* present in your settings.
+If you'd like to use what is configured on your printer, make sure the `N3` is not present in your settings.

+On xBuddy (MK3.5), larger mesh densities are common.
+The plugin will parse any N×N mesh (e.g., 7×7 from `G81` or denser grids from `G29 T`) and reduce it to a 3×3 set mapped to your screw locations for adjustment.
+You do not need to change your firmware’s mesh density for use with this plugin.

 ![Mesh gcode settings](mesh_settings.png)